cwmaloney/vue-components-wrapper-example/README.md

 ## Open the demo page

-The index.html page uses the components.
+The index.html page uses the two sample components by referenceing the JavaScript file that wraps the Vue.js components created by the build step and stored in the dist folder.
+You can open the page in a browswer after you have completed the build step.